Hôtel de Bourgogne (theatre): Competition with Molière

 Further competition ensued in 1665, when both companies produced different comedies with the same title, La Mère coquette: Molière's text was by Donneau de Visé and the Bourgogne's, by Philippe Quinault.
 Neither play was very successful.
 Molière staged Jean Racine's Alexandre le grand et Porus at the Palais-Royal in December and the Bourgogne responded with a revival of the abbé Claude Boyer's Porus, ou la générosité d'Alexandre.
 Although Racine's was clearly the better play and was doing well, for some reason he decided to approve a performance at the Bourgogne by the Comédiens du Roi.
 This caused a serious rift between Racine and Molière, and all of Racine's subsequent plays were premiered by the Comédiens du Roi.
 The last of the duels between the two companies came in 1670, when the Bourgogne produced Racine's Bérénice on 21 November and Molière, at the Palais-Royal, Pierre Corneille's Tite et Bérénice on 28 November.
 Both plays were initially very successful, although Racine's has been the more popular with time.

 By the end of 1671 the composition of the Comédiens du Roi had significantly altered.
 Villiers had retired, and Floridor, Montfleury, and Beauchasteau had died.
 Also departed were the wives of Montfleury and Villiers, and the Mlles Bellerose and Baron.
 New to the company were Brécourt (Guillaume Marcoureau) and his wife (Étiennette Des Urlis), Champmeslé (Charles Chevillet) and his wife (Marie Desmares), La Fleur (François Juvenon), Poisson's wife (Victorine Guérin), and the outstanding tragic actress Mlle Dennebault (Françoise Jacob, the daughter of Montfleury).
 These new company members felt less competitive with Molière, some of them having already been his associates.

-After Molière's death in 1673, during the Easter break, four actors from Molière's troupe, La Thorillièrre, Baron (Michel Boyron), and Beauval and his wife (Jeanne Olivier-Bourgignon), departed that company and joined the troupe at the Bourgogne.
+After Molière's death in 1673, during the Easter break, four actors from Molière's troupe, La Thorillière, Baron (Michel Boyron), and Beauval and his wife (Jeanne Olivier-Bourgignon), departed that company and joined the troupe at the Bourgogne.
 The struggling troupe from the Marais joined the remnants of the troupe of Molière and moved to the Théâtre Guénégaud.
-Seven years later in 1680, after La Thorillièrre had died, Louis XIV ordered the troupe of the Bourgogne to abandon their theatre and join the troupe at the Guénégaud, forming the Comédie-Française.
+Seven years later in 1680, after La Thorillière had died, Louis XIV ordered the troupe of the Bourgogne to abandon their theatre and join the troupe at the Guénégaud, forming the Comédie-Française.